apache/sedona/docs/api/flink/Function.md

 ## ST_NDims

 Introduction: Returns the coordinate dimension of the geometry.
-It supports 2 - (x,y) , 3 - (x,y,z) or 2D with measure - x,y,m, and 4 - 3D with measure space x,y,z,m
+It supports 2 - (x,y) , 3 - (x,y,z).
+Currently the geometry serializer in sedona-sql does not support M dimension, 4D geometries with ZM coordinates will have their M coordinates dropped and became 3D geometries.
+We're working on a new geometry serializer to resolve this issue.

 Format: `ST_NDims(geom: geometry)`

 Since: `v1.3.1`

 Spark SQL example with z co-rodinate:

 ```SQL
 SELECT ST_NDims(ST_GeomFromEWKT('POINT(1 1 2)'))
 ```